 A separate uncertainty budget for each individual measurement process should be compiled if there is insufficient knowledge of the uncertainty of the result.
 For example, the spectroradiometer plot shown in the test report would have its own uncertainty budget for the evaluation of the spectral correction factor (SCF).
-This would include, as the model, the equation for determining SCF (see A 4.23).
+This would include, as the model, the equation for determining SCF.

 In general, if there is any doubt as to the significance of an uncertainty contribution, it should be evaluated, used if necessary or discarded if insignificant.
 A reduction in uncertainty should always be strived for and unnecessary sources of uncertainty should, wherever possible, be eliminated.
 Significant types of uncertainty and other limiting factors for two measurement methods are as follows: